Jump to maincontent

 1972 - The Hedmark Museum, Hamar

 Unfortunately, the Norwegian Folk Museum did not have room for any additional Norwegian-American buildings.
-In 1962, Norwegians Worldwide had bought a second building, the Gunderson house, and were therefore looking for a suitable place to set up an entire emigrant museum with multiple buildings.
+In 1962, Norwegians Worldwide had bought a second building, the Gunderson cabin, and were therefore looking for a suitable place to set up an entire emigrant museum with multiple buildings.
 They decided on the Hedmark Museum area at Domkirkeodden in Hamar.
 Both the Kindred and Gunderson houses were rebuilt there in 1972.
-Later, the Bjorgo granery was placed beside them.
+Later, the Bjorgo granary was placed beside them.

 In 1983, the Emigrant Museum became a separate department of the Hedmark Museum.